 How to make Prosecco & Strawberry Cupcakes

-To make the sponge, mix together the butter and caster sugar.
-Then add the eggs and prosecco extract, and whisk everything together.
+To make the sponge, mix together the baking spread and caster sugar.
+Then add the eggs and prosecco extract (if using), and mix in.
+Then gently mix in the self raising flour.

 How long do the cupcakes last for and can they be frozen?